 There is 1 water treatment plant in the catchment and it has been designated as 'at risk' of impacting its surrounding water environment.
-This plant could be a possible source of the water quality issues indicated in the WFD monitoring programme and therefore it could possibly be affecting shellfish water quality in this shellfish area.
+This plant is an unlikely source of the water quality issues indicated by shellfish and WFD monitoring and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.